-The holidays can be stressful, anxiety-inducing, difficult, and especially dangerous for those struggling with drug and alcohol addiction.
-Engaging in healthy habits during the holiday season can be a major component of maintaining sobriety during this time.
+The holidays can be stressful, anxiety-inducing, complicated, and especially dangerous for those struggling with drug and alcohol addiction.
+Engaging in healthy habits during the holiday season can be a significant component of maintaining sobriety during this time.
 Increasing awareness around triggers as a means of planning strategies to prevent anxiety and depression is a practice that supports long-term recovery from drug or alcohol addiction.

 The holidays are a stressful time of year for everyone.
-If you are struggling with drug or alcohol abuse, whether in active addiction or recovery, they can be even more difficult.
-Grief, finances, and family can all trigger anxiety and depression, often resulting in increased alcohol or drug use, and even relapse.
+They can be even more difficult if you are struggling with drug or alcohol abuse, whether in active addiction or recovery.
+Grief, finances, and family can all trigger anxiety and depression, often resulting in increased alcohol or drug use and even relapse.
 It is normal to feel stressed during the holiday season.
 You are not alone.
-At Fort Worth Recovery, we offer a safe and nurturing space for a long-lasting road to recovery.
-If you or someone you know is struggling with an addiction to drugs or alcohol, call us today at 817-381-9741.

 At Fort Behavioral Health, we offer a safe and nurturing space for a long-lasting road to recovery.
 If you or someone you know is struggling with an addiction to drugs or alcohol, call us today at 844.332.1807 or complete our online contact form.